Last updated 14 April 2021 at 2:15pm

-Your timetable will be updated to reflect these changes in delivery mode.
+Your timetable will reflect any changes in delivery mode.
 Please check your timetable on a regular basis to ensure you are aware of any changes.

-Postgraduate research students who need access to facilities on campus will be able to access them from 4 January in line with the opening of campus after the Christmas break.
+Postgraduate research students who need access to facilities on campus will be able to access them.
 Students should discuss their return date with their supervisor.
 Students who do not require campus access should continue to work remotely.

-Yes, the new University testing centre will be open from 4 January 2021.
-It is for staff and students who do not have symptoms of Covid-19 and can be found in the University Sports Hall within Student Central.
+Yes, the University testing centre is open.
+It's for staff and students who do not have symptoms of Covid-19 and can be found in the University Sports Hall within Student Central.

 For more information please visit the testing centre FAQ where you can also book a test.